The Network & Knowledge Connection

 Ms. Marlowe described her own experiences of depression and how she overcame stigma typically associated with diagnosis and treatment.
 She now encourages others by speaking openly about her mental health and showing that taking medication for mental health issues is the same as taking medication for a headache, etc. She hopes that through her own story, others can find the same bravery to seek support for their mental health journey.

-February 11, 2021 - Services and Opportunities Offered by the Center for Experiential Learning and Career Design
+February 11, 2021 - Services and Opportunities Offered by the Center for Career Design

-Jovan Johnson, Director of the Center for Experiential Learning and Career Design
+Jovan Johnson, Director of the Center for Career Design

 Jovan Johnson Workshop Recording